tony-sull/api-tonysull-co/content/Article/introducing-astro-webfinger.md

 Currently, `astro-webfinger` will return your Mastodon profile regardless of the username that was actually searched. ex: search for `fake@tonysull.co` and you will still discover my Mastodon profile.

-A future release of `astro-webfinger` will add an SSR mode that allows you to configure what usernames should be recognized insearch results.
+A future release of `astro-webfinger` will add an SSR mode that allows you to configure what usernames should be recognized in search results.
 This will also allow you to alias _multiple Mastodon profiles_ from the your own domain.